The Port as a Conduit Issuer for Tax-Exempt Debt

 Governmental, nonprofit (501c3), qualified “private activity” and “exempt facilities” can be financed with tax-exempt bonds.

-The Port Authority is a frequent issuer of tax-exempt conduit debt and has completed transactions for 3CDC, the Cincinnati Zoo, and various private schools.
+The Port is a frequent issuer of tax-exempt conduit debt and has completed transactions for 3CDC, the Cincinnati Zoo, and various private schools.

 Benefits of Tax-Exempt Debt

 The principal advantage of tax-exempt debt is the lower cost of interest.
 Investors in tax-exempt bonds do not pay federal income tax on interest payments received on the bonds.
 These investors are willing to accept an interest rate lower than the interest rate on comparable taxable bonds.
 Some states exempt the interest on tax-exempt bonds from state income taxes, thus magnifying the benefit of tax-exempt financing.